Zain4999/Covid_exploration/README.md

 | Germany        | 83369840    | 174979            | 0.210                       |
 | France         | 67813000    | 168091            | 0.248                       |

+I was very surpised to learn that the UK had the 6th highest death count considering that it has the 21st highest population count in the world.

 ### Rolling case fatality rate

-I was interested in calcualting global rolling case fatality rate.
-I filtered by each day's total cases and deaths and took the sum of those for each day to find the daily global case fatality rate.
+I was interested in calcualting the global rolling case fatality rate.
+I filtered by each country's total cases and deaths and took the sum of those for each day to find an ongoing global case fatality rate.

 ```sql
 select distinct